joaomelo/blog/src/posts/2020-05-26-tree-structures-in-airtable/2020-05-26-tree-structures-in-airtable.md

 ---
 [Airtable](https://airtable.com/) is a powerful tool.
 It has tons of features to edit and visualize data.
 I use it to organize many of my personal workflows.
 It is also an amazing prototyping mechanism to test ideas before starting a new app.

-The inability to create tree structures with the table's records is one of my small frustrations with it.
+The inability to create tree structures with table's records is one of my small frustrations with it.
 As you can see in the next image, although Airtable is perfectly able to link records in the same table, one cannot order them properly without a way to fill a path string for every item.

 ![unable to create a tree in airtable](./tree-unable-in-airtable.gif)